xyzjge/simple-demo/README.md

 # simple-demo

 ## Introduction
-XYZ game engine basic demo.

-This project showcase assorted features of the engine.
+This project showcase assorted features of the XYZ game engine.

 Among other things it showcase: